lfjeff/Symfony-Legacy-App/README.md

     php app/console debug:route

-This may still show the `showdata` route, which is part of the demo.
+The `showdata` route may still be visible, since it is part of the demo.
 This can be changed by editing the `src/AppBundle/Controller/DefaultController.php` file.
 You'll probably be doing this anyway as you migrate your legacy code to Symfony.

 ## Accessing Symfony Services and Parameters From Legacy Code ##